alfred-tuinman/travellers-palm/README.md

           PrintError: 1
           LongReadLen: 102400 </pre>

+## Workflow
+Our workflow is as follows:

+Router → Controller → TravellersPalm::Database → SQL server

 # Logs
 Logging depends on the development or production environment set in .env.
 The log configurations are set in the environments folder and the config.yml and nginx.conf